 Our accommodation officers visit each host family and fill out a check-list assessing the suitability of the placement.
 We have a transparent and thorough selection system that assesses geographic location, cleanliness, room size, bathrooms, and more.
 The officer will interview each family member and inspect the apartment.
-The maximum allowable travel time between the home and school is 50 minutes for St. Petersburg and Riga, and 70 minutes for Moscow.
+The maximum allowable travel time between the home and school is 30 minutes for Irkutsk, 50 minutes for St. Petersburg and Riga, and 70 minutes for Moscow.
 If a host family is approved, their apartment will be inspected on a yearly basis to ensure it is still a comfortable and safe place for our students to live during their Russian language studies.

 While living centrally is convenient, it is important to note that many Russian buildings in the city centres have not been renovated for a long time.
 Accommodations in residential areas are often newer and offer more green space with fresher air.
 With that being said, if you book early, we will try to accommodate your accommodation location requests.

 While living in Russia or Latvia, you will be fully immersed in the local culture, which means eating like locals.